Skip to content

 Advantages

-• Gives you a higher limit, allowing you to make more expensive one-off purchases or spend higher frequent amounts
+• Gives you more spending power, allowing you to make more expensive one-off purchases or spend frequent higher amounts.

-• You’ll get numerous perks that are tailored for high net worth individuals who travel frequently
+• You’ll get numerous perks such as travel insurance or cashback that are tailored for high net worth individuals.

 Disadvantages

-• Interest rates tend to be high and incentives such as 0% on purchases can be rarer
+• Interest rates (APRs) tend to be high and incentives such as 0% on purchases can be rarer.

 Can you get a credit card with no credit limit?